 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.

-Reading Diagnostic Comparisons: Stereotype threat is typically measured by comparing a group of students vulnerable to Stereotype Threat, who take a reading test and are told the test is diagnostic of their reading abilities, to a group of students who are also vulnerable to Stereotype Threat and are told the test is non-diagnostic.
+Diagnostic Comparisons: Stereotype threat is typically measured by comparing a group of students vulnerable to Stereotype Threat, who take a reading or writing test and are told the test is diagnostic of their reading or writing abilities, to a group of students who are also vulnerable to Stereotype Threat and are told the test is non-diagnostic.
 If students in the "non-threat" group perform better than the students in the "threat" group this is evidence that Stereotype Threat has negatively influenced performance.

 Beilock, S. L., Rydell, R. J., & McConnell, A. R. (2007).
 Stereotype threat and working memory: Mechanisms, alleviation, and spillover.
 Journal of Experimental Psychology: General, 136(2), 256-276.

 Hartley, B. L., & Sutton, R. M. (2013).
 A stereotype threat account of boys' academic underachievement.
 Child Development, 84(5), 1716-1733.